External Provider Evaluation Procedure AS9100 | AQP1120

 Included in these items:MORE SAVINGS

-The Supplier Evaluation Procedure AS9100 defines the aerospace criteria and methods for selecting and evaluating aircraft parts suppliers for addition to or disqualification from the company’s approved supplier list.
+The External Provider Evaluation Procedure AS9100 defines the aerospace criteria and methods for selecting and evaluating aircraft parts suppliers for addition to or disqualification from the company’s approved supplier list.
 The procedure applies to all suppliers of products, materials, and services that directly affect the quality of the company’s approved supplier list.
-(16 pages, 3227 words)
+(8 pages, 2300 words)

 The Procurement Manager should evaluate suppliers based on performance capability and resources (i.e., financial status, sufficient facilities, capability of equipment, and capability/training of employees), ability to fulfill company requirements, and ability to deliver accurately, completely, and in a timely manner.

 The Procurement Manager is responsible for external provider identification, business information, and documented information for ongoing performance evaluation.

 The Accounting Manager is responsible for evaluation of potential external providers’ financial information.